Vipermdl/ARL/README.md

 ## Introduction

 This work is an unofficial code implemented by Pytorch.
-Some issues are different with original work:
+Some issues are different with original paper:

 * We don't employed additional dermoscopy images which is collected in ISIC Archive.
 * The data augment isn't same with original paper but the performance of our work is approximative.